sakhileb/BluPinJS-EA/README.md

-# BluPin Capital Trading Strategy
+# BluPin Capital Trading Indicator

 # BluPinJS
-> BluPinJS gives traders the ability to make informed decisions about the markets with ease no matter the level you are in.
+> BluPinJS gives traders the ability to make informed decisions about the commodity markets.
 This Indicator gives traders the ability to identify and trade different market conditions.
 It does not focus on one trading strategy but it adjusts according to the current opportunity offered.
 <!-- > Live demo [_here_](https://files.infodot.co.za). -->

 ## Table of Contents